microsoft/GraphEngine/doc/TSL/tsl-basics.md

 }
 ```

-The key and its value of an attribute is separated with a colon (`:`).
+The key and its value of an attribute are separated by a colon (`:`).
 Multiple attributes can reside within one pair of square brackets,
-separated with a comma (`,`).
+separated by a comma (`,`).
 The attribute strings can be any literal
 strings with `:` and `,` escaped as `\:` and `\,`.
 Non-escaped spaces
 at the start and the end of a string are trimmed, so that `[ a b :
 123\ \ ]` will be interpreted as `[a b:123  ]`.